Indian, Algerian students killed in Ukraine; others stranded during Russia’s invasion beg for help

 Dozens of students, often on foot, have walked to the borders in snow without much food and water.
 So far, at least six evacuation flights have brought back hundreds of students.

 But for those stranded in the eastern part of the country where fighting has intensified, there is no way out.
-Sheikh Abrar, a 22-year-old medical student from Kashmir in the city of Sumy in eastern Ukraine, about 32 miles from the Russian border, said the past few days have felt like a nightmare.
+Sheikh Abrar, a 22-year-old medical student from Kashmir, is in the city of Sumy in eastern Ukraine, about 32 miles from the Russian border, and said that the past few days have felt like a nightmare.

 Each time the emergency alarms go off, Abrar and his friends rush to the bunkers for safety.
-Sounds of gunfire and sometimes loud booms increase daily.
+The sounds of gunfire and sometimes loud booms increase daily.

-“We’re stuck here with no means of escape,” said Abrar.
+“We’re stuck here with no means of escape,” Abrar said.
 “It is terrifying.”

 No trains were available when some fellow students tried to leave the city.
 Food and cash supplies are running dangerously low.
 Abrar said they are eating less to preserve supplies.